 SOT presents many prestigious awards each year in recognition of distinguished toxicologists and students, including awards by the Regional Chapters, Special Interest Groups, and Specialty Sections.

-This program enables outstanding doctoral students to pursue training in identified areas of professional/scientific development that are necessary for them to achieve their career goals, but are outside the immediate scope of their graduate training and research program.
+The Supplemental Training in Education Program (STEP) enables outstanding doctoral students to pursue training in identified areas of professional/scientific development that are necessary for them to achieve their career goals, but are outside the immediate scope of their graduate training and research program.